 The relevant census entries indicate the following:

 1861: Mary Barlow lived at Briar Cottage.
-She was 27 and from Sheffield, she lived with her 12 year old brother and 2 others.
+She was twenty seven and from Sheffield, she lived with her twelve year old brother and two others.

-1891: James Lane (aged 61), single, from Adlington (Cheshire), lived here.
-He was a general labourer.
-He lived with his brother William (aged 47) from Butley, sister-in-law Ann (aged 48) and six nephews and one niece.
-In 1861 James Lane lived at Dumbah Lane cottages with his widowed mother Elizabeth (from Cheadle), brother William and 4 siblings.
+1891: James Lane lived here aged sixty one.
+He was single and from Adlington (Cheshire).
+He was a general labourer and lived with his brother William aged forty seven from Butley, sister-in-law Ann aged forty eight and six nephews and one niece.
+In 1861 James Lane lived at Dumbah Lane cottages with his widowed mother Elizabeth (from Cheadle), brother William and four siblings.
 He was recorded then as being an agricultural labourer.
-(Interestingly, in the census of 1871, James Lane and family apparently lived at Butley Lane, then back to Dumbah Lane in 1881, before moving to Briar Cottage in 1891).
+(Interestingly in the census of 1871 James Lane and family apparently lived at Butley Lane, then back to Dumbah Lane in 1881, before moving to Briar Cottage in 1891).

-1901: James (now aged 71) is still living at Briar Cottage with his brother William, and William’s wife Ann, and her mother Mary Shaw, and 5 nephews.
+1901: James now aged seventy one is still living at Briar Cottage with his brother William and William’s wife Ann and her mother Mary Shaw and five nephews.

-1911: James was still here aged 81, with his family, although only two nephews still at home.
+1911: James was still here aged eighty one with his family, although only two nephews are still at home.
 He was recorded as a retired gamekeeper at this time.
-Click on the photo to enlarge.